 Cowboy Boot Care

-From breaking in to cleaning, cowboy boot care can be a simple process — and even become a ritual.
-Learn more here on how to care for cowboy boots.
+From breaking in boots to general maintenance, cowboy boot care can be a simple process — and even become a ritual.
+Read on to learn boot best practices like how to maintain leather boots.

 How to Care for Cowboy Boots

-- Break them in - Leather cowboy boots fit better when they’re broken in —but this can take time.
+Break them in.
+Leather cowboy boots, like most Western boots, fit better when they’re broken in —but this can take time.
 Mastering how to break in cowboy boots will make your boots more comfortable since the leather stretches to conform to your foot shape.

-- Deep clean and condition your boots - Clean your cowboy boots with a leather-specific cleaner every three to six months, followed by leather conditioner, will protect the boot and keep the leather soft and supple.
+Deep clean and regularly condition boots.
+Cleaning cowboy boots with a leather-specific cleaner every three to six months, followed by leather conditioner, will protect the boot and keep the leather soft and supple.

-- Repair your boots as needed - This includes simple stitching repairs or resoling when your soles are damaged or worn out.
+Repair your boots when they need it.
+This includes simple stitching repairs or resoling when your soles are damaged or worn out.

 Learning how to break in leather boots is a bit of an art, and there may be some degree of trial and error as you find out what method works for you and your new boots.
-Most cowboy boots are made of cow leather, but even exotic materials can be stretched and broken in to some extent.
-The easiest and safest method is to wear them with a second pair of socks around the house or on short outings.
+Most cowboy boots are made of cow leather, but even exotic materials can be stretched and broken in.
+The easiest and safest method is to wear them with a thick or second pair of socks around the house or on short outings.
 Breaking in boots by wearing extra socks forces the leather to stretch from the inside out and emphasizes problem spots in the fit of your cowboy boot.

-Simply stated, the best way to make your cowboy boots last longer is to take care of the leather.
-The cowboy boot care steps outlined in this article (break in, clean off dirt, and deep clean/condition) will help you get the longest life out of your boots.
-Listen to your boots as well.
-When they start to look noticeably dry, deep clean them and use a high-quality leather conditioner.
+Knowing how to break in cowboy boots, as well as how to treat leather boots when brushing off dirt, cleaning and conditioning will help you get the most out of your boots.
+You can increase the lifespan of your boots by checking regularly for dry leather.
 The easiest way to tell when leather is starting to dry out is by looking for blotchy or faded colors and an uneven surface texture.
-If your leather cowboy boots have already gotten to this point, it’s not too late to save them by cleaning and conditioning the leather.
+If your leather cowboy boots have already gotten to this point, it’s not too late to save them by cleaning and applying a high-quality leather conditioner.

 Use a clean cloth or paint brush to dislodge any dirt or debris from your boots.
-Be sure to brush all of the crevices, such as embroidery, patches, and pull straps.
+Be sure to brush all of the crevices, such as embroidery, patches and pull straps.
 Then apply a high-quality leather cleaner to a soft cloth and clean the entire leather surface of your cowboy boots.
 Once your boots are clean, allow them to dry completely (this usually takes 20 to 30 minutes), then use a leather conditioner.
 Keeping your boots cleaned and conditioned, especially when new, is critical to getting soft, broken in leather.
 Check out our step-by-step article on how to clean cowboy boots here.

-Whether your cowboy boots are made of traditional cowhide leather or something more exotic, boot care is very similar for exotic boots, like those made from ostrich, caiman/alligator and pirarucu, may require more frequent care and more diligence when it comes to conditioning, but the process is much the same as caring for cow’s leather.
-Exotic boots can be cleaned, conditioned, and stored in the same way as their more traditional cousin — just make sure the cleaners and conditioners you’re using have been tested on that particular type of leather.
+Whether your cowboy boots are made of traditional cowhide leather or something more exotic, boot care is very similar.
+Exotic boots, like those made from ostrich, caiman/alligator and pirarucu, may require more frequent care and more diligence when it comes to conditioning, but the process is similar to caring for cow’s leather.
+Exotic boots can be cleaned, conditioned and stored in the same way as their traditional cousin — just make sure the cleaners and conditioners you’re using have been tested on that particular type of leather.

 A big part of cowboy boot care is storing them correctly.
-When your cowboy boots aren’t busy in the dirt, they should be kept indoors, away from moisture, and in an upright position.
+When your cowboy boots aren’t busy in the dirt, they should be kept indoors, away from moisture and in an upright position.
 To keep the shaft upright and prevent the toes from curling up, use a boot tree.
-A well-made cedar boot tree will also help dissipate excess moisture from a hot, sweaty day, helping prevent mold, mildew, and funky smells.
+A well-made cedar boot tree will also help dissipate excess moisture left in your boots after a hot, sweaty day.
+That helps to prevent mold, mildew and funky smells.